Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 The amount of caffeine in beans varies depending on the type of bean.
 For example, Arabica beans contain less caffeine than Robusta beans.

-Chocolate covered coffee beans also tend to be lower in caffeine than regular coffee beans.
+Chocolate-covered coffee beans also tend to be lower in caffeine than regular coffee beans.
 However, they are also relatively high in calories and sugar.

 So balance is key.
 You don’t want to consume too many coffee beans, but you want to get the benefits.
-The best way to find your sweet spot is to start with a small amount and increase gradually as needed.
+The best way to find your sweet spot is to start with a small amount and increase gradually as necessary.

 Which Coffee Beans Are Edible?